glotzerlab/signac-docs/docs/source/flow-project.rst

     if __name__ == '__main__':
         MyProject().main()

-We can define both :py:meth:`~flow.FlowProject.pre` and :py:meth:`~flow.FlowProject.post` conditions, which allow us to define arbitrary workflows as an acyclic graph.
+We can define both :py:meth:`~flow.FlowProject.pre` and :py:meth:`~flow.FlowProject.post` conditions, which allow us to define arbitrary workflows as a `directed acyclic graph <https://en.wikipedia.org/wiki/Directed_acyclic_graph>`__.
 A operation is only executed if **all** pre-conditions are met, and at *at least one* post-condition is not met.

 .. tip::